Las Vegas Raiders vs. Miami Dolphins NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Out of 16 games last year, Las Vegas played 15 with more than 44 points scored, its current matchup's total.
+- Las Vegas and its opponent combined to score over 44.5 points, the current matchup's total, in 15 of 16 games last year.

-- Last year, 10 of Miami's 16 matchups went over 44 total points scored.
+- Last season, nine of Miami's 16 games had a combined total of more than 44.5 points scored.

-- The average point total for Raiders games last year was 6.8 more points than the total of 44 in this matchup.
+- The Raiders' average point total in outings last year was 50.8, 6.3 points higher than the over/under in this game.

 Raiders stats and trends

-- The Raiders were favored by 4.5 points or more last season once, and failed to cover the spread.

-- Las Vegas' games went over the point total 13 out of 16 times last season.

-- Last year, the Raiders scored six more points per game (27.1) than the Dolphins surrendered (21.1).
+- The Raiders averaged 27.1 points per game last year, six more than the Dolphins gave up per matchup (21.1).

-- When Las Vegas recorded more than 21.1 points last year, it was 7-5 against the spread and 7-5 overall.
+- Las Vegas was 7-5 against the spread and 7-5 overall in games when it scored over 21.1 points last season.

-- In games that Las Vegas piled up over 367.9 yards last season, the team was 4-6 against the spread and 5-5 overall.
+- In games that Las Vegas churned out more than 367.9 yards last year, the team was 4-6 against the spread and 5-5 overall.

-- The Raiders had 26 giveaways last season, while the Dolphins had 29 takeaways.

 Dolphins stats and trends

-- Miami was 3-0 against the spread and 3-0 overall in games when it scored over 29.9 points last season.
+- Miami was 3-0 against the spread and 3-0 overall last year when the team recorded more than 29.9 points.

-- When Miami picked up more than 389.1 yards last year, the team was 3-2 against the spread and 2-3 overall.
+- In games that Miami piled up over 389.1 yards last season, the team was 3-2 against the spread and 2-3 overall.

-- The Dolphins turned the ball over five more times (20 total) than the Raiders forced turnovers (15) last year.
+- The Dolphins turned the ball over 20 times last year, five more turnovers than the Raiders forced (15).

 Home and road insights

-- At home last season, Las Vegas was 2-6 overall and 4-4 against the spread.
+- Las Vegas was 2-6 overall, and 4-4 against the spread, at home last year.

-- Last year, in eight home games, Las Vegas hit the over seven times.
+- Last season, Las Vegas went over the total in seven of eight games at home.

-- Miami was 5-3 overall, and 4-4 against the spread, away from home last season.

-- Away from home, the Dolphins were unbeaten ATS (1-0) as 4.5-point underdogs or more.
+- Away from home, the Dolphins had one win ATS (1-1) as 4-point underdogs or more.

-- Miami went over the total in four of eight away games last year.
+- Miami went over the total in four of eight away games last season.

 Powered by Data Skrive.